 Degrees: B.Eng., M.A.Sc., Ph.D.
 (McMaster)

-I am an Assistant Professor at Carleton University within the Department of Systems and Computer Engineering.
+I am an Associate Professor at Carleton University within the Department of Systems and Computer Engineering.
 I am the Director of the Cyber Security Evaluation and Assurance (CyberSEA) Research Lab.
 I am a licensed Professional Engineer registered with Professional Engineers of Ontario (PEO).
 I am also a senior member of the IEEE and a member of the ACM.
 From October 2018 to October 2020, I was as an Ad Hoc Member of Health Canada’s Scientific Advisory Committee on Digital Health Technologies.
 I was awarded the 2021 New Faculty Excellence in Teaching Award for my dedication and passion for sharing knowledge, and supporting students in achieving success, both inside and outside the classroom.

 My research interests are primarily in the area of cyber security evaluation and assurance for software-dependent systems.
-Broadly speaking, my research spans the areas of cyber security, software engineering, data science, distributed systems, and formal specification and verification and is aimed at developing approaches for:
+Broadly speaking, I conduct research that spans the areas of formal methods and data-driven approaches for software and security engineering.
+I am interested in exploring new ideas, techniques, and tools that can support:

 - Security Assurance: How can we assure users and regulators that the systems that we build, and their data, are secure?